Compare the Best Insoles for Standing All Day: Powerstep vs. Superfeet

 New Balance Pressure Relief 3020 Insoles Review

 The New Balance 3020 Pressure Relief Insoles have a different design and construction than the 3810 model that we’ve described above.
-To begin with, mid-bottom section along with the arch features air flow channels, allowing a better cooling of the footbed and the whole shoe.
+To begin with, the mid-bottom section, along with the arch features airflow channels, allowing better cooling of the footbed and the whole shoe.
 They’re made of a heavy-duty synthetic foam, integrating forefoot cushioning for a better pressure dispersion, and a heel pad, for minimizing impact.

 These New Balance insoles offer mid-arch support.
 However, there’s also a version for people with extra-high arches, the 3030 model.
 The heel cup is fairly deep, though, providing excellent stability.

 The top layer is made of Plastazote material, which is designed to reduce friction, preventing blistering, and re-distributing pressure throughout the foot.
 This particular material is also anti-bacterial, keeping the shoes fresh for a long time.
-This being said, they’re perfect to use in running shoes, sneakers, but they also provide great comfort for standing up all day.
+They’re perfect to use in running shoes, sneakers, but they also provide great comfort for standing up all day.